 Many people assume that a confident person knows what they’re doing, that confidence=competence.
 It’s not really true, and unfortunately this fallacy has a disproportionate effect on women, since we’re often less confident–or less obviously so–than men.

 To convey confidence, start with a firm handshake, especially when shaking hands with men.

 Tone of voice is another area where we may signal a lack of confidence.
 Too many of us have an unconscious habit of trying to disarm others or make them like us by talking in a girlish tone.
-I catch myself doing this once in a while and I just drop it!
-There are better ways to get rapport, such as an occasional sincere smile.
+I catch myself doing this once in a while.
+There are better ways to get rapport.

 Another bad habit is to habitually end our statements on a rising pitch, as if we’re asking a question.
 If you’re afflicted with this “uptalk” habit, practice giving your sentences a level or downward inflection, indicating that you’re sure about what you’re saying.